 In 2011, Caledonia Spirits began distilling gin, vodka, and an elderberry cordial in the distillery in the North East Kingdom.
 And since that time, they become well known for their Barr Hill Gin, their Tom Cat Gin, which is aged in American oak, and their Barr Hill Vodka.
 What do they all have in common?
 If the raw beeswax seal on each bottle doesn’t give it away, then certainly the flavor will.
 The answer is of course… Honey.
 Raw Honey.
 Caledonia says their spirits are “landcrafted in Vermont,” and it’s true.
 They use local grains and the raw honey used in their spirits is regionally sourced.

-For the second year in a row, Caledonia Spirits highlights the importance of honeybees for our food and farms with Bee’s Knees Week.
-From September 24th - September 30th, bartenders, restaurants, and bars across Vermont and the U.S. are coming together to celebrate the Bee’s Knees Cocktail and bring attention to the importance of bees and pollinators to our food system.
-A portion of the proceeds from every cocktail sold will be donated toward honeybee and pollinator education.
+For the fourth year in a row, Caledonia Spirits highlights the importance of honeybees for our food and farms with Bee’s Knees Week.
+From September 24th - October 3rd, bartenders, restaurants, and bars across Vermont and the U.S. are coming together to celebrate the Bee’s Knees Cocktail and bring attention to the importance of bees and pollinators to our food system.

 This year, the goals of Bee’s Knees Week are to plant 500,000 square feet (11.5 acres) of bee habitat across the U.S. and enlist 2,000 participating bars, restaurants and stores to promote the initiative.